VCityTeam/UD-Demo-Workspace-GratteCiel/README.md

 To configure the demo and the components that support it edit the `.env` file to be launched with docker-compose.
 By default the following ports are used by the following services:
 - 8996: `PostGIS`
 - 8997: `Strabon`
-- 8998: `UD-Viz`
+- 8000: `UD-Viz`

 The following sections will describe how to configure this file for each component.

 ### Build Images and run containers
-First, build the PostGIS, Strabon, and UD-Viz docker images and run their containers:
+First, build the PostGIS and Strabon docker images and run their containers:
 ```
 docker-compose up
 ```

 **Note:** Make sure to set the `sparqlModule/url` port in the `./ud-viz-context/config.json` file to the same port for the _Strabon_ container declared in the `.env` file.

-If these ports are ever changed after building the images, the _UD-Viz_ image must be rebuilt:
+Then install and run the UD-Viz application:
 ```
-docker-compose rm udviz
-docker-compose build udviz
+cd ud-viz-context
+npm i
+npm run debug
 ```

 ### Upload RDF-Store Dataset